Cloud-Architects/cloudiscovery/README.md

 $ docker run \
 -it \
 --mount type=bind,source=$HOME/.aws/,target=/root/.aws/,readonly \
-aws-discovery-network \
+cloud-network \
 /bin/bash

 ```

-*   If you are using Diagram output and due to fact container is a slim image of Python image, you must run aws-network-discovery.py with "--diagram False", otherwise you'll have an error about "xdg-open".
+*   If you are using Diagram output and due to fact container is a slim image of Python image, you must run cloud-discovery.py with "--diagram False", otherwise you'll have an error about "xdg-open".
 The output file will be saved in "assets/diagrams".

 ### Translate